-As of December 31, 2019, we held cash and cash equivalents of \$5,123.
+As of December 31, 2020, we held cash and cash equivalents of \$5,426.
 We believe that ongoing operations, working capital and associated cash flows in addition to our cash resources provide sufficient liquidity to support our ongoing business operations and satisfy our obligations as they become due.
 Below is a summary of our cash flows from (used in) operating, financing, and investing activities for the periods indicated:

-(in thousands of dollars) Year ended December 31, 2019 2018 Net cash flows used in operating activities \$ (4,828) \$ (3,503) Net cash flows used in financing activities (829) (472) Net cash flows used in investing activities (271) (35) Effect of exchange rate changes on cash and cash equivalents 100 177 Decrease in cash and cash equivalents (5,828) (3,833) Beginning cash and cash equivalents 10,951 14,784 Ending cash and cash equivalents 5,123 10,951
+(In thousands of dollars) Year ended December 31, 2020 2019 Net cash flows from (used in) operating activities \$ 1,439 \$ (4,828) Net cash flows used in financing activities (886) (829) Net cash flows used in investing activities (36) (271) Effect of exchange rate changes on cash and cash equivalents (214) 100 Increase (decrease) in cash and cash equivalents 303 (5,828) Beginning cash and cash equivalents 5,123 10,951 Ending cash and cash equivalents 5,426 5,123

-Net cash flows used in operating activities
+Net cash flows from (used in) operating activities

-We used cash of \$4,828 in operating activities for the fiscal year ended December 31, 2019.
-We generated cash of \$1,246 attributable to movements in non-cash working capital with change arising from an increase in deferred revenue and decrease in accounts receivable, offset by an increase in accounts payable and accrued liabilities and decrease in prepaid expenses and other assets.
-This was further offset by \$6,074 of cash used in operating activities.
+We generated cash of \$1,439 from operating activities during the fiscal year ended December 31, 2020.
+Of the cash generated, \$1,284 is attributable to movements in non-cash working capital with change arising from a decrease in prepaid expenses and other assets, accounts receivable, accounts payable and accrued liabilities, and deferred revenue, with \$155 of cash generated from operating activities.

-We used cash of \$3,503 in operating activities for the fiscal year ended December 31, 2018.
-Of the cash used, \$258 is attributable to movements in non-cash working capital with a significant change arising from decreases in accounts payable and accrued liabilities, offset by decreases in accounts receivable, and prepaid expenses and other assets, and increases in deferred revenue, year over year, and the remainder from operating activities.
-This was further offset by \$3,761 of cash used in operating activities.
+We used cash of \$4,828 in operating activities during the fiscal year ended December 31, 2019.
+We generated cash of \$258 attributable to movements in non-cash working capital with change arising from decrease in accounts payable and accrued liabilities, offset by an increase in deferred revenue, a decrease in accounts receivable and prepaid expenses and other assets.
+This was offset by \$3,761 of cash used in operating activities.